gabrielol113/gabrielol113/README.md

 <div align="center">
       <img src="WhatsApp Image 2021-09-28 at 21.23.41.jpeg" alt="Profile Photo" width="200px" style="border-radius: 10px; border: 3px solid white;"> <br>
       <h3> Hello, my name is Gabriel 👋</h3>
+      <p> My name is Gabriel and I am a dedicated and enthusiastic 24 year old IT student.
+Throughout my studies, I deepened and acquired solid knowledge in different technologies and frameworks for Frontend development.
+My experience includes mastering languages ​​like HTML, CSS and JavaScript, as well as using popular libraries like React and NextJS efficiently.
+Also, I'm proficient in working with Typescript, which allows me to write more robust and scalable code.

+During my academic journey, I had the opportunity to participate in a research fellow program at the faculty.
+This experience gave me valuable insight into the practical application of concepts learned in the classroom.
+I worked on team software development projects, where I was able to improve my collaboration and communication skills.
+In addition, I was responsible for contributing to the creation of friendly and responsive interfaces, ensuring usability and user experience.

+I believe that my passion for Frontend, along with my constant thirst for learning and improvement, make me an ideal candidate for this position.
+I am willing to face challenges, work as a team and look for innovative solutions to complex problems. </p>
 </div>
 <div align="center">
         <a href="https://instagram.com/gabrielol113" target="_blank"><img src="https://img.shields.io/badge/-Instagram-%23E4405F?style=for-the-badge&logo=instagram&logoColor=white" target="_blank" width="200px" height="40px">